eliatra/opensearch-k8s-operator/docs/userguide/main.md

       privileged: false
 ```

-The Opensearch pods by default launch an init container to configure the volume.
+The OpenSearch pods by default launch an init container to configure the volume.
 This container needs to run with root permissions and does not use any defined securityContext.
 If your kubernetes environment does not allow containers with the root user you need to [disable this init helper](#disabling-the-init-helper).
 In this situation also make sure to set `general.setVMMaxMapCount` to `false` as this feature also launches an init container with root.

-Note that the bootstrap pod started during initial cluster setup uses the same (pod)securityContext as the Opensearch pods (with the same limitations for the init containers).
+Note that the bootstrap pod started during initial cluster setup uses the same (pod)securityContext as the OpenSearch pods (with the same limitations for the init containers).

 ### Labels or Annotations on OpenSearch nodes